davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

     - uc_26: display_in_matplotlib_revenue in time range between start_date and end_date inclusive
     - uc_27: display_in_matplotlib_profit in time range between start_date and end_date inclusive

+    Extra features
+    - uc_40: delete all data in bought.csv and sold.csv  (implemented on branch 'branch_07_uc_create_mock_data_in_csv_files_bought_and_sold_via_argparse_cli')
+        This isnot a Winc Requirement, but makes superpy application more  fun to use: step 1: add mock data with uc_09 'fill bought.csv and sold.csv with mock data' step 2: add buy transactions to bought.csv step 3: add sell transactions to sold.csv step 4: delete all the data
+        step 5: add mock data with uc_09 'fill bought.csv and sold.csv with mock data' step 6: etc.

+        How to implement:
+        call fn create_data_for_csv_files_bought_and_sold("loads of fn-parameters") with
+        fn-argument product_range with value 0 (== no products)

+        shell command plus argparse arguments:
+        py super.py delete
+        'delete' is a subparser without any arguments.

 4. # MVC: model, view, controller